+All Jurisdictions: Overall Risk: Moderate

+Probability: Low

+Magnitude: High

+Location: Affects the Entire County

-All Jurisdictions: Overall Risk: Moderate Probability: Low Magnitude: High Seasonal Pattern: Duration: Speed of Onset: Primary Impacts: None, but greatest impacts in the spring, summer, or fall Months/Years Slow but Predictable Agricultural Loss Water Shortage Economic Loss Increased change of fire Pest Infestation
+Seasonal Pattern: None, but greatest impacts in the spring, summer, or fal

+Duration: Months/Years

+Speed of Onset: Slow but Predictable

+Primary Impacts: Agricultural Loss

+Water Shortage

+Economic Loss

+Increased chance of fire

+Pest Infestation

 Drought is a condition of climatic dryness, which is severe enough to reduce soil moisture and water below the minimum necessary for sustaining plant, animal, and human life systems.
 Drought characteristics usually include precipitation levels well below normal and temperatures higher than normal.
 In addition to severe damage to vegetation, soil in a drought area becomes dry and crumbles.
 Often, topsoil is blown away by hot, dry winds.
 Lakes, wetlands, and wells may dry up during a drought, thus wildlife and livestock suffer and even die.
-Although agriculture production is the most obvious recipient of drought losses, this hazard will also attack urban areas by impacting domestic and industrial water supplies.
+Although agricultural production is the most obvious recipient of drought losses, this hazard will also attack urban areas by impacting domestic and industrial water supplies.